soudy/qsy/README.md

 collapsing the quantum register `q` and storing the measurement result in `c`.
 This only works when the quantum register and classical register are equal in size.

 ### Efficient simulation of stabilizer circuits
-Circuits consisting only of CNOT, H, S, X, Z and CZ gates can be efficiently simulated with the CHP back-end.
+Circuits consisting only of CNOT, H, S, X, Y, Z and CZ gates can be efficiently simulated with the CHP back-end.
 Using any other operations with the CHP back-end will result in an error.